so-dang-cool/nobodyuses.org/programming-language/Nobody-Uses-PHP.php.md

 ## Facebook

-Majority implemented in PHP, has moved to running PHP and Hack on [Hack](https://hacklang.org/)'s virtual machine.
+Majority implemented in PHP, has moved to running PHP and Hack on [Hack](https://hacklang.org/)'s virtual machine

 ## WordPress